llvm/llvm-project/mlir/docs/MemrefMergeAlloc.md

 Bufferization is a process in the current MLIR of converting ops with tensor semantics to ops with memref semantics.
 One-Shot Bufferize is a new tensor bufferization pass designed for IR in destination-passing style, and with aggressive in-place bufferization.
-The older/partial bufferization was built around multiple dialects.
-The community is trying to gradually deprecate the older bufferization and replace them with one-shot bufferization.
-The goal of bufferization is to use as little memory as possible and copy as little memory as possible, as a result, the exsiting focus is to determine in-place or out-of-place among the OpOperand and OpResult of individual ops, while not considering much about the overall memory reuse across Operators within a sub-graph (or partition).
+The goal of bufferization is to use as little memory as possible and copy as little memory as possible, as a result, the existing focus is to determine in-place or out-of-place among the OpOperand and OpResult of individual ops, while not considering much about the overall memory reuse across Operators within a sub-graph (or partition).